R2 Training Programme¶

 Welcome¶

-R2 is a publicly accessible web-based program (http://r2.amc.nl | http://r2platform.com) allowing biomedical researchers, without bioinformatics training, to integrate clinical and genomics data.
-To help (bio)medical researchers get started, we offer this one day R2 Introduction Workshop.
+R2 is a publicly accessible web-based program (https://r2.amc.nl | https://r2platform.com) allowing biomedical researchers, without bioinformatics training, to integrate clinical and genomics data.
+To help (bio)medical researchers get started, R2 offers a variety of online educational resources that you can find below.

 Overview of resources¶

-R2 Offers a variety of resources to help you deepen your understanding of the platform and of genomics research in general.
+R2 offers a variety of resources to help you deepen your understanding of the platform and of genomics research in general.
 Below, we’ve listed several of these resources:

 - You can check out the Online R2 Tutorial that provides many smaller step-by-step guides of R2 analyses.